Social Icons

 Directed by Antoine Fuqua

-The movie is very very bogus, but that aside I actually liked it.
-The whole one man army things is one thing that sometimes Hollywood over plays and no movie has been able to get near it like Die Hard 1 (1988) with Bruce Willis being the lone hero and First Blood(1982) with Sylvester Stallone being the lone hero/villain.
+The movie is very, very bogus, but that aside, I actually liked it.
+The whole "one-man army" thing is something Hollywood sometimes overplays, and no movie has been able to get near the level of Die Hard (1988), with Bruce Willis as the lone hero, or First Blood (1982), with Sylvester Stallone as the lone hero/villain.

-Now, Banning is our lone hero in the white house who must save the president’s son and the president himself.
+Now, Banning is our lone hero in the White House who must save the President’s son and the President himself.

 The Call (2013)